-Manuela Escobar is the daughter of the infamous Colombian drug baron Pablo Escobar.
-At the peak of his career, the man dubbed the “king of coke” supplied as much as four-fifths of all the cocaine smuggled into the United States.
-In the year 1989, Forbes rated Escobar as the 7th richest man in the world with a fortune estimated at $25 billion.
+Manuela Escobar is the daughter of the infamous Colombian drug baron, Pablo Escobar.
+At the peak of his career, the man dubbed the “King of Coke” supplied as much as four-fifths of all the cocaine smuggled into the United States.
+In the year 1989, Forbes rated Escobar as the 7th richest man in the world, with a fortune estimated at $25 billion.
 So stupendous was his wealth that he once offered to pay off the Colombian national debt in 1984 in return for amnesty.
 Pablo Escobar eventually met his waterloo in 1993 when he was shot dead by the Colombian national police.

-Manuela Escobar was quite the daddy’s girl.
-Even though Pablo was a terror, masterminding the assassination of anybody who dared to stand in his way, he was quite a consummate and loving family man.
-He literally moved the earth to give his family anything they wanted.
-He was especially fond of his daughter Manuela and went to great lengths to show his love for her.
+Manuela Escobar, who was born on the 25th of May 1984, happens to be the second child and only daughter of Pablo Escobar and Maria Victoria Henao.
+She has an older brother named Juan Pablo.
+During her early years, Manuela was quite the daddy’s girl, and even though Pablo was a terror, masterminding the assassination of anybody who dared to stand in his way, he was quite a consummate and loving family man.
+He moved the earth to give his family anything they wanted, and having a soft spot for his daughter, the drug lord went to great lengths to show his love for her.